 6. Koh Rong, Cambodia

 The incredible islands belonging to the Koh Rong Archipelago are surrounded by lovely beaches and aquamarine waters that teem with beautiful coral gardens.
-You’ll find whip corals, big mountain corals and soft gorgonians which provide lovely housing for a huge range of tropical fish.
-Check out the barracudas, giant trevallies and cuttlefish that swim amidst the colorful coral gardens.
-Cambodia is one of the best places to travel in Asia and with one of the best collection of dive sites.
+You’ll find whip corals, big mountain corals, and soft gorgonians which provide lovely housing for a huge range of tropical fish.
+Check out the barracudas, giant trevallies, and cuttlefish that swim amidst the colorful coral gardens.
+Cambodia is one of the best places to travel in Asia and with one of the best collections of dive sites.